 Being a small city, Long Grove does not have a public transit system used by locals to get to and from work.

-The education level of Long Grove ranks among the highest in the nation.
-Of the 25-and-older adult population in Long Grove, 40.73% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Long Grove is one of the most well-educated cities in the nation.
+41.70% of adults in Long Grove have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The people who call Long Grove home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Long Grove residents report their race to be White.
-Important ancestries of people in Long Grove include German, Irish, English, Swedish, and Norwegian.
+The greatest number of Long Grove residents report their race to be White, followed by Asian.
+Important ancestries of people in Long Grove include German, Irish, English, Swedish, and Czech.

 The most common language spoken in Long Grove is English.
 Other important languages spoken here include Italian and Spanish.